 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-: [1].
+Robert Szulcek: We present an in vitro vascular disease model to investigate whole blood interactions with patient-derived endothelium.
+The method is suited to evaluate in situ thrombogenicity and effectiveness of anticoagulation during different phases of thrombosis.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera